OptimalDesignLab/optimaldesignlab-wiki/en/pages/candidacy.md

 ## What is the candidacy?

 Basically, the candidacy is an opportunity to summarize what you have done and what you will do to complete your thesis.
-And, importantly, you provide this information to a group of people other than me.
+And, importantly, you provide this information to a group of people other than just me.
 This group of people --- the committee --- will decide if the content of the research is adequate for a doctoral degree.
 Thus, the candidacy provides a last chance to modify the research direction, so that the thesis defense has no surprises in it.
 Imagine going straight to the defense without such input?
 It would increase the chances of failing the defense, which nobody wants.

 ## When does the candidacy happen?

 First, according to the OGE, the candidacy **must take place a year before the thesis defense**.
 Please keep this constraint in mind.
 Furthermore, the MANE Department suggests the candidacy take place within 2 years of passing the DQE; this is consistent with a 4 year degree (if starting from bachelors degree).

-As for when you take the candidacy from the beginning of your degree, this is harder to judge --- it is dependent on the individual and the project.
+In my opinion, when you take the candidacy from the beginning of your degree is harder to judge --- it is dependent on the individual and the project.
 But the bottom line is that I do not want to put someone in the position where the committee is challenging the work done as being adequate.
-Here are some guidelines that usually ensure that can be avoided.
+Here are some guidelines that usually ensure a smooth candidacy.

   * One or more journal papers have been submitted/accepted.
   * Three or more conference papers have been accepted and presented.